Original Publication Date: 06/12/2012

 Peer local port: 80

-Capturing tcpdumps with TMM information for use with Wireshark
+Capturing traffic with TMM information for use with Wireshark

 tcpdump -s0 -ni internal:nnn -w /var/tmp/my_output_file.dmp

-Note: A DevCentral login is required to access this content; you will be redirected to authenticate or register (if necessary).
+Note: A DevCentral login is required to access this content.